 - Ceramides.
 These proteins help skin hold onto moisture.
 Moisturizers with ceramides can help reduce roughness in people with KP.
 (The ingredient also helps fight eczema, so it’s a good choice if you’re dealing with both skin problems.)

 - Ammonium lactate.
-This ingredient also helps dissolve the buildup that causes KP’s telltale bumps and redness.
-It’s a little bit sticky, Dr. Vij warns, so it’s not everyone’s first choice.
+This ingredient also helps dissolve the buildup that causes KP’s bumps and redness.
+Ammonium lactate can be a little bit sticky, so it’s not everyone’s first choice.
 But if you don’t have luck with ceramides or urea, it’s worth a shot.

 Tips for tackling KP